 Individual transfer by Flybus shuttle bus from Keflavik airport to your accommodation in Reykjavik.
 You may explore Iceland’s capital city on your own if time allows.

-At 09:00 meet your tour guide who shows the group the highlights of Iceland’s exciting capital, before you head west.
+At 09:00 meet your tour guide who will the group the highlights of Iceland’s exciting capital, before you head west.

 Stop in Borgarnes and learn about Iceland’s earliest days at the Settlement Center.
 Next, we head to Borgarfjörður, known as the Saga Valley because of its many important historical events.
 Get a chance to climb the Grábrók volcano crater and visit Deildartunguhver, Europe’s most powerful hot spring.

 The Snæfellsnes Peninsula, “the peninsula of the snowy mountain“, juts out from Iceland’s west coast, like a long arm with a clenched fist at its tip, and is in many ways a microcosm of the whole island.
-A rugged mountain chain runs its length.
+A rugged mountain chain runs the length of the skyline.
 Visit the fishing village of Grundarfjörður, a place with an impressive coastline and mountains, lakes, and waterfalls behind the village.
 One of the most photographed and famous mountain in Iceland, Kirkjufell, can be seen jutting out into the bay.

 Today we travel along the south coast.
 At the Lava & Volcano Exhibition Center, learn about geology and active volcanoes.
 Further east we visit one of Iceland’s finest folk museums.
 This museum contains an outstanding collection of farm and domestic artefacts from Iceland’s past and several turf-built houses.